White House officials are discussing plans to replace HHS Secretary Alex Azar - KVIA

 White House officials are discussing plans to replace Health and Human Services Secretary Alex Azar following a spate of criticism over the early federal response to the coronavirus, a senior administration official confirmed.

-Any move to replace Azar would be contingent on President Donald Trump deciding to move forward.
+Any move to replace Azar would be contingent on President Donald Trump deciding to move forward, and there is currently little appetite inside the White House for a big shake up amid the coronavirus pandemic.
 The official stressed that nothing is imminent, but there are discussions underway at the White House about replacing Azar.

 The discussions come after Trump appointed Vice President Mike Pence, rather than Azar, as the White House’s point man for coronavirus response at a rare presidential news conference.
 Trump had privately expressed frustration over Azar’s lack of communication on key issues as the head of the White House coronavirus task force.

-Note: CORRECTION: This story has been updated to correct the number of coronavirus cases.